 You can use Mathway as a rectangular-to-polar equation calculator too in place of Wolfram Alpha.
 On the website or application, go to the relevant page and enter your equation in its rectangular form, run the analysis, and get its polar form.
 So now you have a fair idea of how mathematics has been made extremely easy and accessible for everyone.
 However, it is strongly encouraged that students should learn mathematical applications and tools manually first.
 Once they have the theory’s idea, they can interpret the results very easily or even solve the problems in case the internet is not accessible.
 They will also be able to detect any inconsistencies in their mathematical model.
 In most cases, the website would not help you detect any problem with the question itself apart from showing that the question is not solvable.

 Because there are many things that Mathway can do, it can often be very tedious to manually locate the function or page where you can put up your question for an answer.
 Just type “rectangular to polar equation calculator mathway” and your search engine will lead you directly to that page of mathway that looks after this problem.

 The Cartesian or rectangular coordinate system is the system wherein a point is given a unique “address” on a Cartesian plane in terms of its distance from the two axes which intersect each other perpendicularly.

 Read Also: Ground State Electron Configuration

 We know how to convert rectangular equations to polar equations.
-Just replace x by r (cos θ) and y by r(sin θ).
-The same thing is applicable for the equation x2 + y2 = 9 also.
+Just replace x with r (cos θ) and y with r(sin θ).
+The same thing is applicable to the equation x2 + y2 = 9 also.

 x2 + y2 = 9